Rebranding tech. Tech Companies Often Lose Sight

 It was a sacred cow important only to the manufacturer.
 (By the way, they fired us.)

-What we call an inside-out view of the marketplace.
+This represents a classic case of an inside-out view of the marketplace.

 A story about process